sylvainSUPINTERNET/Carnet-adress-animaux/README.md

 Import the database : carnetadressanimal.sql

-Go into app / config / paramters.yml.dist and remove the extension .dist

 Then open the file and change database_name by the name of the imported database

-(Change password and username)
+(Change password and username if it's necessary)

 **Run server (localhost)**